informalsystems/interchain/security/rate-limiter.md

 #### Checking and Updating Rate Limits

-The `checkAndUpdateRateLimits` function checks whether a send or receive should be processed or not depending on the rate limiter associated to the channel and denom.
+The `checkAndUpdateRateLimits` function checks whether a send or receive should be processed or not (i.e., limited) depending on the rate limiter associated to the channel and denom.
 If it is accepted, then the rate limiter is updated to account for the newly sent/received tokens.

 The function introduces two concepts: flow balance and quota capacity.
 Flow balance is how much absolute value for the denom has moved through the channel during the current period.
 Quota capacity is how much value the quota allows to transfer in both directions in a given period of time.